 Double down sunscreen, using one with a high SPF and make sure you have insect repellent with DEET levels suitable for the age of the child.

-So this is the round-up of the best travel first aid kit packing tips, from Tom, TripGourmet and nurse.
+So this is the round-up of the best first aid kit for backpacking packing tips, from Tom, TripGourmet and nurse.
 Your own travel first aid kit needs will depend on your personal and travel circumstances.
 However, we hope these pointers help you make your own first aid kit for whatever kind of trip you plan to take.

 For more packing and pro-traveller tips, you may like our post about our Best Cameras for Travel Photography or our post about the Best Anti Theft Travel Bags and Accessories to keep your Travel Gear Safe.